 If you miss a dose, take it as soon as you remember.
 If you do not remember until it is almost time for your next dose, skip the missed dose and take the medicine at the next regularly scheduled time.
 Do not take 2 doses of INVOKANA® at the same time.

-Although INVOKANA® is not a weight-loss medicine, and each person is different, people can experience reduction in weight—on average 3%.
-Results may vary by dose and when used with certain other diabetes medications.
+Although INVOKANA® is not a weight-loss medicine, and each person is different, people can experience reduction in weight—on average 2–3%.
+Results may vary by dose and when used alone or with certain other diabetes medications.

 Yes.
 INVOKANA® will cause your urine to test positive for glucose.

-For women, yeast infections may be minimized by avoiding douches, tight undergarments, and scented hygiene products.
-For men, by regular washing with soap and water, including under the foreskin if you are uncircumcised.
+Yeast infections of the vagina may be minimized by avoiding douches, tight undergarments, and scented hygiene products.
+Yeast infections of the penis may be minimized by regular washing with soap and water, including under the foreskin if you are uncircumcised.
 Talk to your doctor about what to do if you get symptoms of a yeast infection of the vagina or penis.
 If your doctor suggests an over-the-counter antifungal medicine and your symptoms do not go away, talk with your doctor right away.